 I DO believe the Earth and the Universe are alive.
 I believe the Earth is an extension of that Universe and the we are all part of the Whole.
 But, that Whole is too big to fathom, too massive, too powerful, too beyond what comprehension we could even dream to have.
 I believe that being part of that extension as the Earth is, so is everything roaming on it, under it, above it; everything growing, breathing, breeding, changing, constantly morphing in some manner to make up that Whole.
 But we can never see the Whole.
 We can never touch it outside ourselves and we certainly can't study it or know it in the way that people claim to have a "personal relationship" with God.
-It is mysterious and awesome yes, but does it have conscious thought and will and does it care that I lied in third grade or that my best friend is screwing her husband's co-worker (I don't have a best friend by the way) or that Sam and I live in sin?
+It is mysterious and awesome yes, but does it have conscious thought and will and does it care that I lied in third grade or that my best friend is screwing her husband's co-worker (I don't have a best friend by the way) or that the neighbors are living in sin?
 HELL NO!
 At least I don't think so.

 So, gosh, what AM I?
 Who AM I?
 What do I believe in anyway?
 I had submitted to the question of "what is Paganism to you" some years ago.
 I came across my response while cleaning out my office area and still agree with it and would probably even add to it to the extent that I have above.
 I realized when discussing it that others (Pagans) are mostly in agreement with a good portion of it, however, it is not enough for them.
 I have touched on this before in the Podcast.
 Case in Point: